pcode-at/pcode-academy/README.md

 # PCode Academy

 ## Introduction
-In the PCode Academy you can level up your (develop) skills to get an expert in every domain we provide.
+In the PCode Academy you can level up your development skills to get an expert in every domain we provide.

 ## How it works